Cranberry Pudding

 - Allow the pudding to cool for 15 to 20 minutes, then unmold onto a serving platter and serve with whipped cream, a hard sauce or eggnog sauce (recipe below).

-Cranberry Pudding Variations
+Cranberry Steamed Pudding Notes and Variations

 - Eggnog Sauce: Heat 1 cup butter, 2 cups eggnog, 1/2 cup sugar and 1/4 cup rum over a low flame, whisking until smooth.
 Serve over warm pudding.

 - Pour high proof rum around the bottom of the pudding and set it aflame for a particularly dramatic finish to your Christmas feast.
-CAUTION: be very careful when doing this!!
+CAUTION: Be very careful when doing this!